Vaistudio-dev/flutter_fit_utils_provider/README.md

 You can always create a custom provider by inheriting FitProvider or FitFormProvider.

 ### Waiting for the initialization of your provider
-FitProviders have a initialization stream that you can listen.
+FitProviders have an initialization stream that you can listen to.
 This way, you can update your UI when your provider is ready.

 ```dart
 class MyApp extends StatelessWidget {